 Our Lead Facilitator, Scott Stanley, started working with the medicine back in 2009 with an indigenous troupe from Southern Columbia.
-Scott and other AYA facilitators routinely visit the Amazonian rainforest four hours upriver from Iquitos, Peru; there they work with local Shaman, Eladio Melendez Garcia, who lives and practices as a Matsés curandero in the upper Amazon region.
+Scott and other AYA facilitators routinely visit the Amazonian rainforest four hours upriver from Iquitos, Perú; there we work with local Shaman, Eladio Melendez Garcia, who lives and practices as a Matsés curandero in the upper Amazon region.
 Eladio himself is deeply familiar with the traditions of multiple tribes.
-His father and grandfather were both ayahuasqueros.
+We also structure annual trips to Perú for folks who are interested in traveling and sitting in ceremony and working with the Amazonian Master Plants in a retreat setting.

-The longer we work with the medicine, the more we realize that there is always more to learn.
+The longer we work with plant medicines, the more we realize that there is always more to learn.
 We've been taught so much from the people who've come through our ceremonies.
-We feel it's our participants' search and collective intent for knowledge and healing that has empowered our ceremonies and our learning.
+We feel it's our participants' search and collective intent for knowledge, insight, and healing that has empowered our ceremonies and our learning.
 So we're not shamen, we're facilitators-just helping people to surrender to their own connection with Divine Love.
 We feel so honored to be on this path with everyone who has walked with us.